manasthakur/learn-vim/modules/module4.md

 If the mapping should work in all the modes, drop the `n`.
 Similarly, `imap` is for the insert mode.
 - The first string till a space (`C` in `<C-l>` stands for the `Ctrl` key) is the map that we are creating.
-- The second string till the end-of-line is the command that we wish to map the first string to.
+- The second string is the command that we wish to map the first string to.
 Here we have mapped `<C-l>` to first go to the command-line mode, type `nohlsearch`, and then press enter (`<CR>`).

 It is advisable to always use `noremap` instead of `map` to avoid recursive mappings (map within a map).